The personal website of Benjamin Bertram Goldman

 Written & Produced by Benjamin Goldman

-When the sun sets, I transform into the host and creator of a mind-bending show about the intersection of video games and the metaverse called GAME NIGHT.
-The show is a retro-future take on the gaming industry that harnesses the power of 80s-era nostalgia to tell a story about where the future is going.
+When the sun sets, I transform into the host and creator of a mind-bending show about the evolution of video games into the metaverse called GAME NIGHT.
+The show is a sci-fi take on gaming that harnesses the power of 80s-era nostalgia to tell a story about where the future could go.
 Filmed entirely on retro technology, including an RCA camera from the 1986 and edited from VHS.